5ten/metalsmith-prose/README.md

 ## bummers
 you need to save a file in src or layouts after every npm start to cause livereload to see dynamic lists (navigation, posts, etc.) need to fix this!

+## thoughts
+As you may or mat not know, Metalsmith, at it's core, does very little.
+It simply iterates through your source content and scrapes metadata into a useful form, *does things*, and then copys all the files to the build directory. (seems to do so using primarily bash) There are only a handful of metalsmith starters out there, and they all seem steeped in various flavors of gulp, grunt, and extensive bash scripts.
+I followed what i would sayis the "metalsmith" way of doing things, by relying ONLY on the metalsmith plugins, npm, and node itself.
+This intrigues me, since i am interested in learning to write my own node module someday, however, today,I need to hit the ground running and get a site built!